Christmas is a great time to celebrate Jesus. However, it is also a very busy time, so we need to be intentional.

 More about how I’ve done this here, including links to my easy-peasy pdf download of the story split into 25 pieces for you – just print and cut and fill your pockets!
 Plus a printed version on little cards: little cards.

-There are, of course, many wonderful Advent Calendars out there (I’m having a coffee one this year!) but if you’re wanting one where the stickers tell the story, there is only one for you.
+There are, of course, many wonderful Advent Calendars out there but if you want one where the stickers tell the story, there is only one for you.

 It has a bright and beautiful A3 picture to which you add a sticker every day as you read a short section of the Christmas story from the mini-book which comes with it.